The absolute grail at very high altitudes

 LOCAL TEAM

-Kitchen staff will be present at base camp.
+A kitchen team will be present at base camp.

 Each participant is responsible for carrying his or her own personal belongings and high-altitude food.
+Collective equipment is carried by the sherpa team.
 Our rucksack will weigh between 10 and 12 kg.
-Collective equipment is carried by the sherpa team.

 For unpredictable reasons at this stage, like adverse weather conditions, insufficient physical condition of participants, insufficient competencies of participants related to the intended activities, your guide may decide to adjust the intended program and/or activities.
 At all times, his decision will be final on all matters likely to affect the safety and well-being of the trip.